Get your copy of the NSCA CPT exam cheat sheet. It helps immensely for studying for the exam.

 Defining your ideal clientele will help many of the business decisions to follow.

 You should be as specific as possible when defining your target market.
-This helps when you consider that people with specific goals will prefer a trainer that focuses on their desires.
+This helps when considering that people with specific goals prefer a trainer that focuses on their desires.

 Personal trainers that are newer to the industry might not be sure of the type of client they wish to work with.
-If this is the case, it could be beneficial to seek employment at a facility that allows working with many types of clients.
+If this is the case, seeking employment at a facility that allows working with many types of clients could be beneficial.